ypaulsussman/learning-log/next_up/posts_to_write.md

 - https://thoughtbot.com/upcase/tmux

 1. Complete each unit in _Ruby Cookbook_, but make a post for each chapter (_or unit?_) that discusses how the recipe might be different in 2.5.x (_vs 1.8.4_)

+1. Read up on each request [header, default param, auth option, etc] that Postman provides autocomplete or prompts for